iobis/manual/dna_data.md

 # … with 696 more rows
 ```

 Additionally, a prototype [Sequence Search tool](https://sequence.obis.org/) is in development that allows you to search for sequences or related sequences in OBIS.
-Note that the tool is not always up to date so use caution until the prototype is fully developed.
+Note that the tool is not always up to date so please use caution until the prototype is fully developed.
 To use the tool:

 1. Copy your sequence in the provided box (an example sequence is provided for testing)
 2. Press the Search button